whetstone/redux-devtools-diff-monitor/README.md

 import TodoApp from './TodoApp';
 import { createStore, combineReducers, compose } from 'redux';
 import { devTools, persistState } from 'redux-devtools';
-import { DevTools, DebugPanel } from 'redux-devtools/lib/react';
+import { DevTools, DebugPanel, LogMonitor } from 'redux-devtools/lib/react';
 import DiffMonitor from 'redux-devtools-diff-monitor';
 import { Provider } from 'react-redux';
 import * as reducers from '../reducers';